 - Related work experience with a multi-cultural client population and Spanish-English bilingual skills, desirable, incentive provided at $1/hr.

 - Successful background and criminal clearance required and maintained, including but not limited to California Department of Justice (DOJ), Federal Bureau of Investigation (FBI, Child Abuse Index and Department of Motor Vehicles (DMV).
 Proof of a valid California Driver License, reliable transportation, proof of automobile insurance (listed as covered), pass and maintain driving approval as required by our insurer.

 All assignments involve work in multi-disciplinary, multi-cultural settings with seriously mentally ill adults or seriously emotionally, disturbed children or adolescents, or complex trauma.
 Mental health services are decentralized throughout the County and involve field-work and travel within the County.
-Incumbents are expected to work in community agency or school environments and/or via telehealth as assigned.
+Incumbents are expected to work in community agency or school environments and/or via telehealth.

 Continuous review of BBS requirements and funder requirements may result in position descriptions update.
 When updated positional descriptions will be reviewed with incumbents.